towolf/towolf.github.com/docs/PsychDemos/DriftDemo2.markdown

 [Screen](/docs/Screen)\('CopyWindow'\).
 The demo will stop after roughly 20 seconds have passed or after the user hits a key.

-This demo illustrates how to draw an animated 2\-D grating online by use of only one 1\-D grating texture.
+This demo illustrates how to draw an animated 2-D grating online by use of only one 1-D grating texture.
 We create one texture with a static cosine grating.
 In each successive frame we only draw a rectangular subregion of the texture onto the screen, basically showing the texture through an aperture.
-The subregion \- and therefore our "aperture" is shifted each frame, so we create the impression of a moving grating.
+The subregion - and therefore our "aperture" is shifted each frame, so we create the impression of a moving grating.

-The demo also shows how to use alpha\-blending for masking the grating with a gaussian transparency mask \(a texture with transparency layer\).
+The demo also shows how to use alpha-blending for masking the grating with a gaussian transparency mask \(a texture with transparency layer\).

-And finally, we demonstrate rotated drawing, as well as how to emulate the old OS\-9 'WaitBlanking' command with the new '[Flip](/docs/Flip)' command.
+And finally, we demonstrate rotated drawing, as well as how to emulate the old OS-9 'WaitBlanking' command with the new '[Flip](/docs/Flip)' command.

 # Optional parameters: